↑ Like this article? Support us with a single click of the AD

-First Philip Orleck and then 20 years later, in 1948, Robert Daniels and John West.
-These two would bring on the darkest event in the Ohio State Reformatory’s long history.
+First Philip Orleck.
+Then Robert Daniels and John West 20 years later in 1948.
+They’d bring on the darkest event in the Ohio State Reformatory’s long history.

 Daniels was a “psychopathic personality” and West a moron.
-In their 20’s they’d first met in a Mansfield cell, connecting on their shared enjoyment of robbery and chaos.
+They met in a Mansfield cell connecting on a shared enjoyment of robbery and chaos.

-Released on parole just one year apart, they’d meet up again in July 1948.
+Paroled only one year apart.
+They’d meet up again in July 1948.
 Walking into a local tavern, they shot the owner dead and wounded an innocent woman.
-She told the tale and the media started calling them the “mad-dog killers” as Daniels and West went on a spree.
+She told the tale.
+The media dubbed them the “mad-dog killers” as Daniels and West went on a spree.

 The manhunt concluded with Daniels and West meeting the Van Wert County police.
 Daniels captured alive as the simpleton West starts shooting.
 He hits a sergeant who falls to the ground, rolls and fires back.
 West is hit between the eyes.

 The now death row inmate Robert Daniels is interviewed by the Movietone News.
 It’s a dramatic conversation as Daniels repeated his confession.

 The audience was stunned when Daniels winked at the camera.